-- 1. Graduates will demonstrate critical thinking and initiative. - 2.
-Graduates will demonstrate effective leadership and team oriented capabilities. - 3.
-Graduates will demonstrate effective written and oral communication. - 4.
-Graduates will demonstrate the ability to recognize ethical issues as they relate to organizations and their social responsibility. - 5.
-Graduates will demonstrate a basic knowledge of the functional areas of business, to include management, business law, organizational leadership, quantitative reasoning, economics, accounting, operations management, corporate finance, marketing, and strategic planning. - 6.
-Graduates will demonstrate knowledge about the use of information and technologies, and be able to apply basic tools to solve business problems.
+- 1. Critical thinking and initiative. - 2.
+Effective leadership and team oriented capabilities. - 3.
+Effective written and oral communication. - 4.
+The ability to recognize ethical issues as they relate to organizations and their social responsibility. - 5.
+A basic knowledge of the functional areas of business, to include management, business law, organizational leadership, quantitative reasoning, economics, accounting, operations management, corporate finance, marketing, and strategic planning. - 6.
+Knowledge about the use of information and technologies, and be able to apply basic tools to solve business problems.

-- 7. Graduates will demonstrate the ability to analyze and interpret basic quantitative information. - 8.
-Graduates will demonstrate the ability to apply critical thinking skills to basic business situations. - 9.
-Graduates will demonstrate the ability to synthesize and apply knowledge gained from specific business courses and real-world experiences from an organizational perspective.
+- 7. The ability to analyze and interpret basic quantitative information. - 8.
+The ability to apply critical thinking skills to basic business situations. - 9.
+The ability to synthesize and apply knowledge gained from specific business courses and real-world experiences from an organizational perspective.
 Includes business policies, practica, internships, and experiential learning.